The sister islands of Malta: Comino & Gozo

 Dwejra, Azure window remains, Inland sea & tunnel, the Fungus Rock

-Dwejra is a very well-known place as, until recently it had the iconic Azure Window, which was a 28-metre-tall natural arch made of limestone.
-Unfortunately, on 8th March 2017, there was a strong storm which the arch could not withstand, breaking at it’s base, the entire natural structure collapsed.
-It was always one of the top touristic attractions, as well as being featured in Clash of the Titans (1981), The Count of Monte Cristo (2002), miniseries The Odyssey (1997) and HBO’s tv series Game of Thrones, the Dothraki wedding scene (2011).
+Dwejra is a very well-known place as, until recently it had the iconic Azure Window, which was a 28-meter-tall natural arch made of limestone.
+Unfortunately, on 8th March 2017, there was a strong storm which the arch could not withstand, breaking at its base, the entire natural structure collapsed.
+It was always one of the top touristic attractions, as well as being featured in Clash of the Titans (1981), The Count of Monte Cristo (2002), miniseries The Odyssey (1997), and HBO’s tv series Game of Thrones, the Dothraki wedding scene (2011).

-The Fungus Rock, sometimes referred to as the Mushroom Rock, is a 60-metre-high rock made of limestone.
+The Fungus Rock sometimes referred to as the Mushroom Rock is a 60-meter-high rock made of limestone.
 The Knight Hospitaller had discovered a rare fungus, which had medicinal properties that they used for styptic dressings for wounds and to cure dysentery.
 In 1746, Grandmaster Pinto posted a permanent guard to make sure there were no trespassers entering the rock.
-Today, no one can go on the Rock as it is a nature reserve, however you are allowed to snorkel on the shoreline which is part of the Dwejra coast, located in close proximity to the Fungus Rock.
+Today, no one can go on the Rock as it is a nature reserve, however, you are allowed to snorkel on the shoreline which is part of the Dwejra coast, located in close proximity to the Fungus Rock.

 The Ggantija in Gozo is a UNESCO World Heritage Sites since 1980.
 It is a complex of Neolithic temples which are over 5500 years old.
-They are considered to be the world’s second oldest man made structures.
-The site revealed to scientists and researchers that the structure was used in fertility rite.
-There is also a local Gozitan folklore that speaks of a giantess who ate nothing except broad beans and honey, bore a child from a common man.
+They are considered to be the world’s second-oldest man-made structures.
+The site revealed to scientists and researchers that the structure was used in fertility rites.
+There is also local Gozitan folklore that speaks of a giantess who ate nothing except broad beans and honey, bore a child from a common man.
 She had this child hanging from her shoulder, as she built these temples and used them as her place of worship.

 The structure is located in Xaghra, and like many other megalithic sites on the Maltese Islands, it faces southeast.
-It rises to 6 metres in height and contains five apses.
-There were animal remains found in the site which would suggest animal sacrifices were being preformed in this structure.
-Excavations to this site date back to the 1827, after which the ruins fell to decay.
-The remains that were found had been added on the Antiquities List of 1925.
-Archaeological works kept going in the years 1933, 1936, 1949, 1956 – 1957 and 1958 – 1959.
+It rises to 6 meters in height and contains five apses.
+There were animal remains found on the site which would suggest animal sacrifices were being performed in this structure.
+Excavations to this site date back to 1827, after which the ruins fell to decay.
+The remains that were found had been added to the Antiquities List of 1925.
+Archaeological works kept going in the years 1933, 1936, 1949, 1956 – 1957, and 1958 – 1959.
 Today you can enjoy viewing this site for yourself, as well as the museum which is located at the entrance to the site.
-For more information about Ggantija and other hypogea, make sure to check out the Historical Sites post.
+For more information about Ggantija and other hypogea, make sure to check out the Historical Sites article.

 Xaghra Stone Circle – Xaghra hypogeum